luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 In general, celebrating the scientific method does **not** mean we should dispense with all unfalsifiable theories.

 A **contrived-but-simple example**: your friend tells you _"There exist pink cars with yellow stripes!"_
 That is an unfalsifiable theory.
-Should ignore everything coming out their mouth next?
+Should you ignore everything coming out of their mouth next?

 Admittedly, it would be very difficult to convince your friend such cars don't exist: you'd have to show them that all cars in the universe don't match this description, which would (likely) take infinite time.
 Yet the theory can be shown to be true by a trivial observation of such a car.